alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 - Origin | Continuum remains the source-line/contact structure.
 - The confirmed project remains its own work.
 - The anchor records the line.
+- The controlled project URL protects the confirmed project from misuse by others.

 ## Approved Public Statement